 Las Vegas Social Security Disability Attorney

-Social Security disability (SSD) benefits were designed to provide supplemental
+Social Security disability (SSD) benefits were designed to provide

-have helped many injured and disabled clients receive much-needed compensation.
+helped many injured and disabled clients receive much-needed compensation.

 Qualifying for SSD